KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the post-phase action of a System.Threading.Barrier fails

-    throw [System.Threading.BarrierPostPhaseException]::New("the post-phase action of a System.Threading.Barrier fails")
+    throw [System.Threading.BarrierPostPhaseException]::New('the post-phase action of a System.Threading.Barrier fails')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Threading.BarrierPostPhaseException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Threading.BarrierPostPhaseException.aspx)